Think it’s a Stroke? Call 9-1-1!

-Metro Health is one of a select few hospitals in Michigan to receive a national certificate of distinction as an Advanced Primary Stroke Center.
-Metro has been recognized for its exceptional compliance with national standards, clinical guidelines and outcomes of care related to the treatment of stroke.
+Metro Health is one of a select few hospitals in Michigan to receive a national certificate of distinction as a Primary Stroke Center.
+We are recognized for our exceptional compliance with national standards, clinical guidelines and outcomes of care related to the treatment of stroke.